 Societe Generale's score of 55 is higher than 73% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Société Générale reported total greenhouse gas emissions of approximately 79,391,731,000 kg CO2e, with emissions distributed across various scopes: 42,867,000 kg CO2e for Scope 1, 70,108,000 kg CO2e for Scope 2 (market-based), and approximately 79,278,756,000 kg CO2e for Scope 3.
+In 2024, Société Générale reported total greenhouse gas emissions of approximately 79.4 million kg CO2e, comprising 42.9 million kg CO2e from Scope 1, 70.1 million kg CO2e from Scope 2, and about 79.3 million kg CO2e from Scope 3 emissions.
 The bank has set ambitious targets to reduce its carbon footprint, aiming for a 50% reduction in Scope 1, 2, and 3 emissions by 2030 relative to 2019 levels.
-Additionally, Société Générale has committed to reducing its upstream oil and gas exposure by at least 10% by 2025 and has recently increased this target to an 80% reduction by 2030.
-The bank is also a founding member of the Net Zero Banking Alliance, pledging to align its operations and portfolios with a trajectory to achieve carbon neutrality by 2050, in line with the Paris Agreement.
-This commitment includes a target to reduce its internal carbon footprint by 50% between 2019 and 2030.
-Furthermore, Société Générale aims to reduce the carbon intensity of its automotive deliveries by 40% by 2025.
-Société Générale's emissions data is sourced directly from its own disclosures, with no cascaded data from parent organizations.
-The bank's proactive approach to climate commitments reflects its dedication to sustainable banking practices and its role in addressing climate change.
+Additionally, Société Générale has committed to reducing its upstream oil and gas exposure by 80% by 2030, alongside a 70% reduction in greenhouse gas emissions linked to its oil and gas lending portfolio across all scopes.
+The bank is also a founding member of the Net Zero Banking Alliance, pledging to align its operations and portfolios with the goal of achieving carbon neutrality by 2050, in line with the Paris Agreement.
+These commitments reflect Société Générale's proactive approach to addressing climate change and its dedication to sustainable banking practices.

 Access structured emissions data, company-specific emission factors, and source documents